Frostdad/hello-world/README.md

 Once you understand their usage, use preferred tools and technology to create automation that stands up local dev environment of the stack.

-create an efficient docker image based on best practices for the hellow world service.
+create an efficient docker image based on best practices for the hello world service.
 Be prepared to explain your approach.

 Make the dev environment automation available via a public github repo with any instructions on how to run your dev environment in an accompanying README.md file.
-Send it in and be prepared to discuss it.
+Please send it as this will be discussed during the interview.